“The secret of success is constancy of purpose.” Benjamin Disraeli

-Sustainable forestry, must overcome four interconnected problems – scale, balance, diversity and health.
+Sustainable forestry in practice, must overcome five interconnected problems – scale, balance, diversity, quality and health.
 These problems cannot be separated.
-To solve one, the other three must also be solved.
+To solve one, the other four must also be solved.

 Solving the problem of balance means ensuring that forest depletion does not exceed forest growth, so the rate of use is in balance with the carrying capacity of the land.

-Ensuring diversity is maintained while preventing its loss will enable a forest to be resilient to stress from fire, insects, disease, wind and excessive logging.
+Ensuring diversity is maintained will enable a forest to be resilient to stress from fire, insects, disease, wind and excessive logging.
 This means respecting the limits of nature while ensuring as many species, and forest conditions are present as possible.

-Anticipating the problem of stressed forest health is very important.
+Anticipating the causes of stressed forest health is critical.
 Practices that prevent problems, add organic matter and increase diversity are vital.
-The greater the vigour of trees in a forest, the more rapid will be its recovery from a stress, and the greater its health.
+The greater the vigour of trees, the more rapid the recovery from stress, and the more robust a forest’s health.

-At about 100 years plus, in healthy conifer forests, what is good for people economically is also good ecologically and socially.
-These positive outcomes (when combined with commercial thinning) include:
+Optimum outcomes in well-managed conifer forests occur at about 100 years – where what is good economically is also good ecologically and socially.
+These optimums, combined with commercial thinning, include: